mikwielgus/rstared/README.md

 ## Usage

-Add `rstared` as a dependency to your `Cargo.toml` together with the features gating the collections that you are going to use.
+Add `rstared` as a dependency to your `Cargo.toml` together with the features that gate the collections you are going to use.
 For example, to use `rstared` with `stable_vec::StableVec` and `thunderdome::Arena`, write

 ```toml